gjc/gjc.github.io/Info.md

 The venue is Bellfield which is the Old Parish Church in Portobello, now bought by the community group Action Porty.
 There is no parking at the venue itself.

-There is on-street parking in Portobello itself, however, you may wish to consider taking public transport or a taxi to the venue instead.
+There is on-street parking in Portobello, however, you may wish to consider taking public transport or a taxi to the venue instead.

 There are excellent public transport links to Edinburgh and surrounding area.